dustywhite7/pythonMikkeli/courseSlides/5 - Regular Expression.md

 2) "1600 Pennsylvania Ave NW, Washington, DC 20006"
 3) "261 S 800 E\nSalt Lake City, UT 84102"

-This code assumes that a city name will not consist of more than 3 words.
+This possible answer assumes that a city name will not consist of more than 3 words.
 (Dangerous assumption)

 ---